kornysietsma/polyglot-code-offline-layout/README.md

 You can run this script using node.js, or via Docker - or binary builds are coming

+## WORK IN PROGRESS WARNING

+I'm doing a lot of changes right now - if you fetch the current code, things may break.

+Especially note, I'm changed the data file formats created by the explorer and used by the scanner - I've added version number checks, but data files from the Scanner must match expectations of the Explorer, so for now it's a bit of "make sure you pull changes often" or things will break.

 ## Running this script using node.js

 1. Install node.js - see https://nodejs.org/en/download/package-manager/